Game-based Treatment vs. Traditional Therapy: Which is More Effective for Lazy Eye Treatment?

 How Game-based Treatment Works

-Game-based therapies, including dichoptic therapy, consist of showing different images to each eye.
-This makes the brain work on processing both images at the same time, forcing the brain to combine the input from both eyes.
-Recent studies in 2024 indicate that such games can improve visual functions significantly, especially for adults.
-The interactive nature of these games keeps patients engaged and motivated, leading to more consistent practice and faster results.
+Game-based therapies, such as dichoptic therapy, present different images to each eye, encouraging the brain to process both simultaneously.
+This forces the brain to integrate inputs from both eyes, promoting binocular vision.
+Studies in 2024 reveal that these therapies can significantly improve visual function, especially in adults.
+The interactive nature of games ensures patient engagement, leading to consistent practice and faster results.

 Traditional Therapy vs. Video Games